Welcome to the Center!

 In the past we used our University site to provide information similar to what you will find here.
 That site is currently under construction.
 Once it is complete, it will contain only the basic, unchanging information regarding our general activities.
 On this site, however, you will find the ever-changing, vibrant array of information related to programs for students in pre-school through rising high-school seniors, professional development for teachers, parent workshops, community events, and all the graduate education programs provided through our connection with The University of Southern Mississippi.

 If you are interested in enrolling your child in one of our programs, please click on PK-12 Student Programs to the left to read descriptions of currently offered courses, then visit our enrollment portal through CampDoc.
 While the programs are offered at similar times each year, new courses are added frequently to keep your child interested and engaged in learning.
+We are revamping our 2021 programs and will announce a new line up in late January 2021.

 We want to keep you updated!
 Please click the follow button at the bottom left (highlighted in bright blue) to receive automatic updates.
 Thank you for your support of Gifted Education and Gifted Individuals!